maemreyo/alboutpy/py-dsa/algorithms/machine_learning/unsupervised/README.md

 - As market basket analysis can estimate how items are related to each other, it is often used for mass-market retail, such as supermarkets, convenience stores, drug stores, and fast-food chains.
 The advantage of market basket analysis is that the results are almost self-explanatory, which means that they are easily understood by the business users.
-  Let's look at a typical superstore.
-All the unique ite

 ### Association rules